jennmez/changelog/README.md

 ## November 2020

+### Week of Mon, 11/23:
+- :coding: :celebrate: I accepted a Junior Software Engineer position with Parkonect!
+I'm so grateful for the journey I've undertaken and look forward to a future in coding!

 ### Week of Mon, 11/9:

 - :art: In Progress: Starting the week off with label designs for a client.